rajkr-21/Snake-Game/README.md

 # Snake Game 🐍

-A simple Snake game built using **HTML, CSS, and JavaScript** — no frameworks or libraries, just the basics.
+A simple Snake game built using **HTML, CSS, and JavaScript**.
 This is the game we all have played and enjoyed in our childhood.

 ## Demo